 Various efforts are undertaken by the rehabilitation authorities to (i) raise public awareness of the importance of offender rehabilitation; (ii) improve social environments, and engage communities in the prevention of crime.
 As part of such efforts, an annual crime prevention campaign, called "Movement Towards a Brighter Society", is organized under the leadership of the Ministry of Justice.
-The campaign is carried out through the year, but in the campaign month of July, an extensive public relations programme is launched to advocate "The power of the community that prevents crimes and juvenile delinquency and helps offenders' rehabilitation", which is also is the subtitle of the campaign.
+The campaign is carried out through the year, but in the campaign month of July, an extensive public relations programme is launched to advocate "The power of the community preventing crimes and juvenile delinquency, assisting rehabilitation of offenders".